-The first case fatalities described involved accidental ingestion of the 20% paraquat concentrate (Bullivant, 1966, Swan, 1967, Oreopoulos et al., 1968, Campbell, 1968).
+The first case fatalities described involved accidental ingestion of the 20% paraguat concentrate (Bullivant, 1966; Campbell, 1968; Oreopoulos et al., 1968; Swan, 1967).
 A major source of poisoning was the decanting into unlabelled drinks bottles and other containers (Malone et al., 1971).
-Throughout the 1970's the number of reported cases continued to rise, however, there was a noticeable shift in the circumstances.
+Throughout the 1970s the number of reported cases continued to rise; however, there was a noticeable shift in the circumstances.
 For example, in the Republic of Ireland the number of accidents due to decanting decreased between 1967 and 1977 from 45% to 4% of total cases (Fitzgerald et al., 1978b).
 Further analysis of the circumstances of poisoning showed that before 1975 there was an approximately equal proportion of accidental and suicidal cases, whereas after that date suicides accounted for over 90% of cases and all fatalities.
-A similar pattern was described in Northern Ireland (Carson and Carson, 1976) and the United Kingdom (Howard, 1979a, Bramley and Hart, 1983).
-A review of deaths from pesticide poisoning in the United Kingdom between 1945 and 1989 showed that the number of paraquat-associated deaths rose continuously from 1973 onwards and peaked in 1981.
+A similar pattern was described in Northern Ireland (Carson and Carson, 1976) and the United Kingdom (Bramley and Hart, 1983; Howard, 1979a).
+A review of deaths from pesticide poisoning in the United Kingdom between 1945 and 1989 showed that the number of paraguatassociated deaths rose continuously from 1973 onward and peaked in 1981.
 Since then, the number has steadily declined to pre-1973 levels (Casey and Vale, 1994).

-With the increasing use of paraquat throughout the world during the 1970's and 1980's it became apparent that the problem of accidental and intentional poisoning had shifted away from the British Isles and Europe (Onyon and Volans, 1987).
-A high incidence was reported in particular from Asian countries such as Japan (Naito and Yamashita, 1987), Malaysia (Amarasingham and Lee, unpublished report), Sri Lanka (Hettiarachi and Kodithuwakku,

-1989) and Fiji (Goundar, 1984).
+With the increasing use of paraquat throughout the world during the 1970s and 1980s it became apparent that the problem of accidental and intentional poisoning had shifted away from the British Isles and Europe (Onyon and Volans, 1987).
+A high incidence was reported in particular from Asian countries such as Japan (Naito and Yamashita, 1987), Malaysia (Amarasingham and Lee, unpublished report), Sri Lanka (Hettiarachi and Kodithuwakku, 1989), and Fiji (Goundar, 1984).
 Paraquat was also the most widely used chemical suicidal agent in Trinidad (Hutchinson et al., 1991) and Surinam (Perriens et al., 1989).

-In Costa Rica, Wesseling et al., (1993) examined records of the Forensic Medical Department which showed that over the seven year period from 1980 to 1986 a total of 169 fatalities had occurred from paraquat poisoning.
+In Costa Rica, Wesseling et al. (1993) examined records of the Forensic Medical Department which showed that over the 7 year period from 1980 to 1986 a total of 169 fatalities had occurred from paraquat poisoning.
 The pathologists had classified the overwhelming majority as suicide-related, although the authors suggested that misclassification occurred in some cases.
 However, a detailed examination of case records of the Forensic Medical Department between 1990 and 1992 showed that 74 out of 76 paraquat related fatalities were due to suicide from oral ingestion, with 2 fatalities occurring from accidental ingestion (Vargas and Sabapathy, 1995).
-Government statistics for 1995 and 1996 showed that 62 out of a total of 72 pesticide related fatalities (no compound mentioned) were due to suicide and 2 due to homicide, 8 fatalities were classified as non-occupational, and there were no occupationally related fatalities (Ministerio de Salud, 1997).
+Government statistics for 1995 and 1996 showed that 62 out of a total of 72 pesticide related fatalities (no compound mentioned) were due to suicide and 2 due to homicide, 8 fatalities were classified as nonoccupational, and there were no occupationally related fatalities (Ministerio de Salud, 1997).

-Paraquat poisoning is uncommon in the USA, the world's largest market for paraquatcontaining products.
-A ten year survey of calls to US poison centres showed that paraquat (and diquat)-related enquiries accounted for only around 0.01% of the total (Hall, 1995).
-Most cases showed either no or minor symptoms, with less than 2 fatalities occurring annually, almost all of them related to suicides.
+Paraquat poisoning is uncommon in the United States the world's largest market for paraquat-containing products.
+A 10 year survey of calls to U.S. poison centers showed that paraquat (and diquat)-related enquiries accounted for only around 0.01% of the total (Hall, 1995).
+Most cases showed either no or minor symptoms, with less than two fatalities occurring annually, almost all of them related to suicides.